 Sources of data

 Carstairs provides a helpful introduction to SAA, and describes several studies that cover a wide range of health events to illustrate how the methodology can be used.
 These include comparisons of:3

 - A&E attendances

 - Cancer deaths

 - Vaccination uptake

-SAA typically uses routine data sources (the merits of which are discussed elsewhere on this website) and examples include:2
+SAA typically uses routine data sources (see Section 3, Health Information) and examples include:2